Megarev/TypeArt/README.md

 # TypeArt
 A game of stressful pixel art

-This game using the olcPixelGameEngine https://github.com/OneLoneCoder/olcPixelGameEngine
+This game uses the olcPixelGameEngine https://github.com/OneLoneCoder/olcPixelGameEngine